 Also designed by Mary Colter, the Desert View Watchtower is a 70-foot (21-meter) stone tower balanced on the edge of the South Rim of the Grand Canyon near the Desert View Campground off Desert View Drive.
 The tower was designed to resemble the architecture of the ancestral Pueblo people and was patterned off of similar buildings found at Hovenweep and Mesa Verde.
 The bottom floor of the tower now houses a gift shop and an observation deck is on the top floor.

 Although it is formally outside the boundaries of Grand Canyon National Park, the Little Colorado River Gorge is well worth a visit.
 The Little Colorado River is one of the largest tributaries of the Grand Canyon and it carves a steep, narrow gorge across the Navajo Indian Reservation.
-The confluence of Little Colorado and the Colorado rivers holds deep spiritual meaning for the Native people of the Grand Canyon and the Navajo Tribal Park operates an interpretive site here.
+The confluence of Little Colorado and the Colorado Rivers holds deep spiritual meaning for the Native people of the Grand Canyon and the Navajo Tribal Park operates an interpretive site here.

 Also outside the park, the Sunset Crater Volcano National Monument is a fascinating natural wonder that makes for a great side trip.
 The Sunset Crater is a huge cinder cone and experts believe it last erupted around 900 years ago.
 Visitors can hike to the base of the Sunset Crater or wander along the Bonito Lava Flow.

-Situated about 1 hour south of the South Entrance of the park is the town of Williams.
+Situated about one hour south of the South Entrance of the park is the town of Williams.
 As well as being considered the unofficial gateway town of the Grand Canyon, Williams is also one of the most well-preserved stretches of Route 66.
 This once happening highway provided the quickest route to California from the Midwest and several motels, gas stations, and cafes along Route 66 in Williams are relatively unchanged since the early days of cross-country automobile travel.

 The 13-mile (21-kilometer) mostly paved, and also mostly horizontal, Rim Trail hugs the South Rim of the Grand Canyon from Hermits Rest to the South Kaibab Trailhead.
 With 14 shuttle stops spread out across the length of the trail, you can hike as far or as little as you like and then hop on the shuttle bus for a ride back to where you started.
-The trail between the Yavapai Geology Museum and Verkamp’s Visitor Center is called the Trail of Time and offers several interpretive panels that help visitors understand the geological focus that carved this incredible canyon.
+The trail between the Yavapai Geology Museum and Verkamp’s Visitor Center is called the Trail of Time, and offers several interpretive panels that help visitors understand the geological focus that carved this incredible canyon.

 The 7-mile (11.2-kilometer) South Kaibab Trail descends very steeply to the Colorado River and offers fantastic views in every direction.
-It’s also not recommended to hike to the river and back in one day, but the 1.8-mile round-trip hike to Ooh-Aah Point, a gorgeous panoramic view of the greater Grand Canyon, makes for a wonderful day hike.
+It’s also not recommended to hike to the river and back in one day, but the 1.8-mile (2.9-kilometer) round-trip hike to Ooh-Aah Point, a gorgeous panoramic view of the greater Grand Canyon, makes for a wonderful day hike.
 Those looking to stretch their legs a bit longer can continue to Cedar Ridge, a nice shady picnic area, or Skeleton Point, where you’ll catch your first glimpse of the Colorado River.

 Bicycling is a great way to explore the South Rim.
 Hermit Road hugs the South Rim for 7 miles (11 kilometers) and it’s one of the best places in the park to ride.
 If you get tired, you can throw your bike onto one of the park’s many bike-friendly shuttles and catch a ride back to your starting place.
 If you didn’t bring your bike, you can rent one at Bright Angel Bicycles, right next to the Grand Canyon Visitor Center.
 They even provide guided cycling tours of the park.